Nothing

 #' @keywords models

-#' @param g the matrix of predictors (genetic factors) without intercept.
+#' @param g the long format matrix of predictors (genetic factors) without intercept.
 Each row should be an observation vector.

-#' @param y the vector of response variable.
+#' @param y the vector of repeated measured responses.
 The current version of mixedBayes only supports continuous response.

-#' @param e the matrix of a group of dummy environmental factors variables.
+#' @param e the long format matrix of environment (treatment) factors (a group of dummy variables).

-#' @param X the matrix of the intercept and time effects (time effects are optional).
+#' @param X the long format matrix of the intercept and time effects (time effects are optional).

-#' @param w the matrix of interactions between genetic factors and environmental factors.
+#' @param w the long format matrix of interactions between genetic factors and environment (treatment) factors.

-#' @param k the total number of time points.
+#' @param k the number of repeated measurements.

 #' @param slope logical flag.
-If TRUE, random intercept and slope model will be used.
+If TRUE, random intercept-and-slope model will be used.
+Otherwise, random intercept model will be used.
+The default value is TRUE.

-#' @param structure structure for interaction effects, two choices are available. "group" for selection on group-level only. "individual" for selection on individual-level only.
+#' @param structure two choices are available. "bi-level" for selection on both the main and interaction effects corresponding to individual and group levels. "individual" for selections on individual-level only.

 #' @return an object of class `mixedBayes' is returned, which is a list with component: